Stone fort walls on a grassy headland overlooking the water, with white houses on a hill to the right.

 • Free parking

-• Wheelchair‑friendly pathways around the main exhibition areas (consult staff for specific assistance)
+• Wheelchair-friendly pathways around the main exhibition areas (staff are available to assist with specific mobility requirements)

 Nearby Attractions

-While you’re on the Inishowen Peninsula, consider adding these short detours:
+While you’re on the Inishowen Peninsula, consider adding these short detours to your itinerary:

-• Ballymastocker Bay – a Blue Flag beach just a few kilometres east, perfect for a seaside stroll.
+• Ballymastocker Bay – A Blue Flag beach just a few kilometres east, ideal for a relaxed seaside stroll or swim.

-• Banba’s Crown – Ireland’s northernmost point, offering dramatic cliffs and sweeping ocean vistas.
+• Banba’s Crown – Ireland’s northernmost point, featuring dramatic cliffs and sweeping ocean vistas.